The Best American Muscle Cars of the 1960s

 Javelins were more unusual Muscle Car's.
-They were built in two generations.
-1968-1970 and a restyle for 1971-1974.
-Personally I prefer the styling of the first model.
+They were built in two generations, a 1968-1970 version and a restyle for 1971-1974.
+Personally, I prefer the styling of the first model.

 Total production for 1968 was a healthy 6725 cars.
 Not large by the big three's standards, but AMC definitely stole some sales off them.

-I also deliberately left out post-production models like the Shelby Mustang.
-Reason being that these were made in small runs and most models had their post production makers like the Copo Camaro and Sunoco Penske Camaro.
+I also deliberately left out post-production models like the Shelby Mustang, the reason being that these were made in small runs and most models had their post-production makers like the Copo Camaro and Sunoco Penske Camaro.
 They were mainly set up around racing operations.